 - Pat the beef dry: Use paper towels to dry any liquid from the beef tenderloin.

-- Mix the butter and seasonings: in a small bowl, mix the soft butter with the minced garlic, and chopped herbs.
+- Mix the butter and seasonings: in a small bowl, mix the soft butter with the minced garlic, salt & pepper, and chopped herbs.

 - Roast.
 Next, place the tenderloin on a baking or roasting pan and roast for 25 minutes for medium rare.
 Both a whole and a half tenderloin cook in the same amount of time, so if you use a roast bigger than 3 pounds there is no need to adjust the cooking time.

 - Make the horseradish sauce.
 While the beef is in the oven, make the horseradish sauce.
 Mix all the ingredients in a bowl, then season with a healthy pinch of salt and black pepper.
-Taste and adjust the flavor as needed.
+Refrigerate the sauce while the roast finishes.

 Notes